My-Favorite-Camping-Store.com

 Family camping is a wonderful way to experience the sights and sounds of nature while sharing quality time with the members of your family.

-Family camping can take many forms–-car camping, camping from a recreational vehicle, canoeing, backpacking, or just sight seeing on a leisurely hike.
+Family camping can take many forms–-car camping, rv camping, canoeing, backpacking, or just sight-seeing on a leisurely hike.

 Once you've decided what type of camping experience you and your family want, then you can decide how many people are going, how far you want to travel and how long you plan on being gone.
 If you’re new to camping, I suggest one to two days and no more than one or two hours drive.